Grovre/condump/README.md

 Try to make a new repo but add a file with anything in it.
 Doesn't matter what's in it.
 For some reason, GitHub stopped some of my requests because of an empty repo.

-Make sure the OAuth token is correct.
+Make sure the OAuth token is correct, especially if you're getting a bad credentials error.

 Make sure the token belongs to the repo owner.